gluster/glusterdocs/Troubleshooting/troubleshooting-filelocks.md

         Volume clear-locks successful
         vol-locks: inode blocked locks=0 granted locks=1

-    You can perform statedump on test-volume again to verify that the above inode and entry locks are cleared.
+    Perform statedump on test-volume again to verify that the above inode and entry locks are cleared.